 When you return home from a mission trip, you should be relaxing and talking to Father God.
 The relaxing part is hard for me (I like to go go go, so no excuses for all you who like to go go go as well!).
 You might think you’re just fine, then suffer for it later.
 Or, you might BE just fine, but most of us are too busy in general anyway.
 It will do you good to slow down.
 Yes, YOU!

 Tip #3 As soon as possible, plan to do something that you love doing.

 For me, this is hiking.
-Not only do I enjoy it, it helps me process.
-Something about the wide open wild clears my mental walls.
+Not only do I enjoy it, but it also helps me to process.
+Something about the wide-open wild clears my mental blocks.
 Find that space for yourself and make use of it.
 It is so worthwhile.

 Tip #4 While still on the field, pick a souvenir for yourself –

 Whether it’s an actual souvenir or just something symbolic, like a rock.
 When you’re home and you’re missing the mission trip or just thinking about what you experienced while on the mission field, you can go back to that souvenir.
 I find this can be particularly comforting; for example, the other day I was missing a place I had just traveled to, so I went and picked out the mug I got while I was there, poured myself a hot drink, and just enjoyed having a little piece of what I was missing.